jorgego11/aiopslabs/docs/integration.md

 ## Configure the EFK Integration

 EFK is a variant of ELK (Elasticsearch, Logstash, and Kibana).
 EFK is a suite of tools combining Elasticsearch, Fluentd, and Kibana that functions as a log aggregation tool.
-To simplify the installation and configuration effort for installing the different components of the EFK stack on OpenShift, we leverage the `OpenShift Logging` library from OpenShift.
+Note that Kibana is a data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.
+Now, to simplify the installation and configuration effort for installing the different components of the EFK stack on OpenShift, we leverage the `OpenShift Logging` library from OpenShift.
 OpenShift customers that prefer not to spend part of their budget on a commercial log aggregator such as Humio, Splunk, or LogDNA, more than likely use the `OpenShift Logging` library.

 To have AI Manager collect logs from the EFK installation that leverages the `OpenShift Logging` library, you need to define an EFK integration.
 The lab will provide the values that you should use for defining the EFK integration.